-As the decades go by, drivers aged 18–25 are less involved in fatal accidents than the generations before.
-That’s the good news.
-The bad news is statistics show that young adults are still high-risk drivers.
-In fact, the #1 cause of death among young adults is motor vehicle accidents.
+Yes, they are considered high-risk drivers and here’s why.
+Even though today’s young drivers are involved in less fatal accidents than the generations before them, the #1 cause of death among young adults is still motor vehicle accidents.
 Teens alone are 3 times more likely to be involved in a fatal car crash than drivers over the age of 20.
 On top of that, statistics from the organization End Distracted Driving show that almost 60% of accidents with young drivers were caused by distracted driving.
 Although these are alarming facts, knowing them can help prevent you or a friend from becoming a statistic.

 Many insurance companies offer discounted rates for multi-car policies, so adding your car to your parents’ policy is one of the best ways to save money on car insurance.
 Instead of purchasing your own car insurance policy, find out if your parents are willing to add you to their policy.
 This is one of the best ways to save money on auto insurance costs for young drivers.